-This MSc course is for those who want to explore aspects of science and society at postgraduate level.
+This masterd course is for students who want to explore aspects of science and society at postgraduate level.
 It offers an opportunity to pursue contemporary issues in science communication, science education and public engagement with science, using the innovative teaching methods pioneered by The Open University, and to develop a wide range of skills associated with masters-level study.
-Two of the possible component modules are taught, but there is also a compulsory project module that allows you to undertake a substantial piece of independent research, based on the knowledge and skills you will have developed in the taught modules.
+Two component modules are taught, and the project module allows you to undertake a substantial piece of independent research, based on the knowledge and skills you will have developed in the taught modules.

 Planning your studies

-To study for our MSc in Science and Society you must normally hold an honours degree in science or other relevant honours degree related to the modules of this qualification.
+To study for the MSc in Science and Society you must normally hold a UK honours degree (or equivalent qualification) in science, or other relevant honours degree related to this qualification.
 Relevant honours degrees include communications, museum or media studies, science education, or qualifications in the history, philosophy or sociology of science.
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of that study or experience.
 Your case will be referred to our MSc in Science Admissions Panel.
-For further advice, email the postgraduate science team.
+For further advice, email the Science Postgraduate Team.

-There is a time limit for completing this masters degree.
+There is a time limit for completing this MSc.
 In order to claim this qualification you must have completed the required 180 credits by 31 December 2017.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.